 Contact Cox Tech Support

-Although we have done everything to avoid getting in touch with the support, there are situations where none of the solutions presented in this article work.
-In that case, getting in touch with the Tech Support is our final solution.
+Although we’ve done everything to avoid getting in touch with Cox support, there are situations when none of the solutions work.
+In that case, getting in touch with Tech Support is our final solution.

-When you call them, explain your problem in detail.
-They can test or reset your connection as well as help you perform some basic troubleshooting.
-If they can’t help you remotely, there is always an option to send a technician at your address to locate and fix the problem on site.
-But first ask them if there are any additional charges for that.
+When you call them, explain your problem in detail, and tell them about the troubleshooting steps you have already tried.
+They will test or reset your connection remotely.
+If they can’t help remotely, there is always an option to send a technician to your address to locate and fix the problem on-site.

-We are pretty sure that you have managed to fix the Cox router blinking green by the end of this article.
-Whether you did it alone or you had to get in touch with their support, the main thing is that now you can continue using your Internet connection without any issues.
-We are sure you will remember these basic networking steps the next time you experience some problems.
-They can be applied for other networking issues as well, for example the Cox light blinking orange and similar.
+We hope you have managed to fix the Cox router blinking green by the end of this article.
+Whether you did it alone or you had to get in touch with their support, the main thing is that you can continue using your Internet connection without any issues.

 Have a great day!

 Hey, I’m David.
 I’ve been working as a wireless network engineer and a network administrator for 15 years.
 During my studies, I also worked as an ISP field technician – that’s when I met Jeremy.

 I hold a bachelor’s degree in network engineering and a master’s degree in computer science and engineering.
 I’m also a Cisco-certified service provider.

 In my professional career, I worked for router/modem manufacturers and internet providers.
 I like to think that I’m good at explaining network-related issues in simple terms.
 That’s exactly what I’m doing on this website – I’m making simple and easy-to-follow guides on how to install, set up, and troubleshoot your networking hardware.
 I also review new network equipment – modems, gateways, switches, routers, extenders, mesh systems, cables, etc.